iamenochchirima/ic-websockets-chat-mo/README.md

 The frontend connects to an IC WebSocket Gateway hosted on AWS under the [gatewayv1.icws.io](wss://gatewayv1.icws.io) domain and maintained by the [Omnia Network](https://github.com/omnia-network) team.
 To know more about how the IC WebSocket Gateway works, please refer to the [IC WebSocket Gateway](https://github.com/omnia-network/ic-websocket-gateway) repository.

-If you want a step-by-step guide to implement WebSockets on the Internet Computer and build this example, see [WebSockets on the IC: Getting Started](https://medium.com/@ilbert/websockets-on-the-ic-getting-started-5f8bcdfaabdc).

 ## Demo

 A **live demo** is available at [https://a3wil-byaaa-aaaal-qccgq-cai.icp0.io](https://a3wil-byaaa-aaaal-qccgq-cai.icp0.io).